Dear Your Teen:

 Parent: “What about the project that’s due tomorrow?”
 (Teen is thinking: This throws a giant wrench in an otherwise perfect plan.)

 Teen: “Why are you always in my face about everything?”
-(Teen is not asking a question so don’t even attempt to answer.)
+(The teen is not asking a question so don’t even attempt to answer.)
 “I need to go.
 I’ll take care of that later.”
 (Teen really means: “I really want to do what I want to do.
 Must you always try to get me to be more responsible?”)

 Teens want what everyone wants—to be in charge of their own lives, to balance their own priorities.
 So it’s challenging when your view of what is most important doesn’t mesh with your teen’s view.
 All of us have a hard time when the world doesn’t go the way we want, and having someone (anyone) point out that your priorities need to change, is frustrating.
 Think about your own irritation when you have a plan and someone says, “But I thought you were going to ____ (fill in any responsibility).
 You said you’d get that done.”
 Your response may sound similar to your teen’s, “I’ll get to it!”
 You’re likely thinking, “Now I have to change plans, and I’m angry at you for reminding me!”